konfiger/konfiger.github.io/README.md

 | setContinuationChar(Char) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
 The follwoing line leading spaces is trimmed.
 The default is `\`
 | getContinuationChar() | Get the continuation character used in the stream.
 | validateFileExistence(String) | Validate the specified parameter (filePath) exists on the FileSystem
+| errorTolerance(Boolean)           | Enable or disable the error tolerancy property of the konfiger
+| isErrorTolerant() | Check if the konfiger object errTolerance is set to true

 ### Konfiger